ramonatame/ramonatame.github.io/_posts/2022-06-20-how-does-the-zero-trust-architecture-work.markdown

 * then it decides if the request should be allowed, based on the Policy and the response it received from the Trust Engine
 * sends back the response to the Enforcer

-A policy is simply a set of conditional statements under which a request is allowed/ denied to access a resource.
+A policy is simply a set of conditional statements under which a request is allowed/ denied accessing a resource.
 It's worth mentioning that the policies can be layered (broader policies, then more and more granular ones) and they should be fine-grained.
 Given that this can place a burden, the effort should be distributed across teams - each system owner maintains the policies for that system.
 Before enforcing the policies, their impact on the network flows should be monitored for some time, for fine-tuning.

 Finally, the Policy Engine is modeled as a service, with its own CI/CD pipeline: it stores the policies in a version controlled system and every time a policy is updated, it is promoted up through the CI/CD pipeline.